pangerlkr/pangerlkr/README.md

 - Digital hygiene for institutions and paramilitary forces
 - The uncomfortable gap between policy and practice

-I publish regularly on LinkedIn and during Cyber Awareness Month, because silence helps attackers.
+I publish regularly on LinkedIn, Instagram and during Cyber Awareness Month, because silence helps attackers.

 ---